HosseinZaredar/Self-Driving-GAIL/README.md

 # Self-Driving-GAIL

-In this project, an end-to-end driving system in implemented.
-A deep learning model is trained to imitate an expert driver's behavior using Generative Adversarial Imitation Learninig (GAIL) algorithm.
+In this project, an end-to-end autonomous driving system in implemented.
+A deep learning model is trained to imitate an expert driver's behavior using Generative Adversarial Imitation Learninig (GAIL) algorithm [[1]](#1).
 The project is developed with [PyTorch](https://pytorch.org/) and [CARLA Simulator](https://carla.org/).

 This is the final project for my BSc in Computer Engineering at Amirkabir University of Technology (AUT), September 2022.

 ## System's Inputs and Outputs

-The system works in and end-to-end manner.
-At each moment, the model takes as inputs the images of three RGB cameras, a high-level navigational command (that instructs the vehicle to "turn left", "turn right", or "go straight"), and the current speed of the vehicle.
+The system works in and end-to-end manner [[2]](#2).
+At each moment, the model takes as inputs the images of three RGB cameras, a high-level navigational command (that instructs the vehicle to "turn left", "turn right", or "go straight") [[3]](#3), and the current speed of the vehicle.
 Based on these inputs, the model directly produces three control signals, namely, Throttle, Steer, and Brake, which are used to drive the car.

 <div align="center">
     <img src="figures/blackbox.png" width="500" alt="blackbox">